kathlab/neo84/README.md

 __It is mandatory to look into the generated results and make sane changes AND PEFORM TESTS!
 If you brick your computer installations, please don't blame this app ;)__

-To currently create packages, a Diff directory created by the _Matrix 42 Package Wizard_ is required.
+To currently create packages, a Diff directory created by the _Matrix42 Package Wizard_ is required.

 neo84 should work fine for: